Corner Gas: Corner Gas Online

 "Corner Gas Online" provides cast biographies, episode synopsis, bloopers, and a visit to Virtual Dog River.
 The Virtual Dog River features The Howler providing the latest news about the television series.
 There are online games available such as prairie scramble, combine racing and the perfect pump when visiting various locations in virtual Dog River.
 Oscar and Emma Leroy's virtual home features Corner Gas bloopers.
 Visiting the Ruby will provide an online chat room.
-The virtual gas station is an online shop for licensed merchandise.Corner Gas episodes can now be watched on demand on The CTV Video Player at CTV.ca and thecomedynetwork.ca.
+The virtual gas station is an online shop for licensed merchandise.

+Corner Gas episodes can now be watched on demand on The CTV Video Player at CTV.ca and thecomedynetwork.ca.

+Licensed merchandise

-Licensed merchandiseCorner Gas has spawned a merchandising business, with hundreds of retail items, sold-out live touring productions, and best-selling DVDs.
+Corner Gas has spawned a merchandising business, with hundreds of retail items, sold-out live touring productions, and best-selling DVDs.
 A companion book to the show, called Tales from Dog River: The Complete Corner Gas Guide, was published on November 4, 2006.
 It was written by Toronto journalist Michele Sponagle and was produced in conjunction with CTV, Penguin Canada, and Prairie Pants Productions.
 The book debuted in the number two spot among new releases, behind only Vincent Lam's Giller Prize-winning book Bloodletting and Miraculous Cures.
 On December 12, 2006, it was the top-selling non-fiction paperback in Canada, according to BookMarket data.
 It includes cast interviews, an episode guide, insider jokes, bloopers, best lines, a look at the real Dog River (Rouleau, Saskatchewan), and a chronology on how the show was created from inception to debut episode.
 Author Michele Sponagle went on a book tour to cities across Canada, including Ottawa, Halifax, Toronto, Edmonton and Vancouver to promote the book, alongside various cast members.

 A follow-up to the book called Dog River Confidential: The Super, Even More Complete Corner Gas Guide, also by author Michele Sponagle, was released by Penguin Canada on November 10, 2009.